 Treating a dog for itchy skin doesn’t have to be so tricky.
 There are safer and more effective alternatives to Calamine Lotion.
 Learn about zinc-related risks and alternative remedies.

 Can I Give My Dog Calamine Lotion?
 Answer: No

 Licking at it may cause an upset stomach.

-A veterinarian may recommend the use of a steroid or antibiotic for treating a wide variety of canine skin problems.
-But there are many natural remedies which may be just as effective.
+A veterinarian may recommend a steroid or antibiotic.
+These can treat a wide variety of common canine skin problems.
+Some natural remedies are also just as effective as Calamine lotion.

 Conclusion on Calamine